It’s that time of year again when Little India lights up in a kaleidoscope of glorious colours.

 Price range: $2 (for snacks) to $300 (for speakers)

-In celebration of the Hindu festival, certain retailers are running Deepavali promotions through Qoo10.
-For instance, if you’re looking for some new threads for Deepavali, Qoo10 has got you covered with glamorous, chic ethnic outfits going for as low as $9.90 a piece.
+In celebration of the Hindu festival, many retailers are running Deepavali promotions through Shopee.
+For instance, if you’re looking for some new threads for Deepavali, Shopee has got you covered with glamorous, chic ethnic outfits going for as low as $18 for a full punjabi set.

 If you’re willing to splurge a little more for a regal look, online fashion retailer Cbazaar specialises in Indian garb that will make you look Bollywood-ready.
-Although the prices here are generally steeper, the site runs a range of sales with “Buy 1 Get 2” offers and up to 60% discount deals.
-Some products come with free shipping as well.
+Although the prices here are generally steeper, the site is currently offering a generous 70% discount on a wide range of sarees, lehengas and salwar kameez.
+Some products come with free shipping and stitching as well.

 You’ll be spoilt for choice, browsing through its catalogue of Pakistani suits, abaya-style dresses and dhoti-style outfits in fabrics like silk and jacquard.
 Besides garments that cater to men, women and children, Cbazaar also features an array of head and hand jewellery, earrings, necklaces and bags.

 Price range: $5 (for costume jewellery) to $1,000 (for clothes)